Skip to main content

 • Texas Manufacturing Outlook Survey

-Texas factory activity contracted in November after two months of expansion, according to business executives responding to the Texas Manufacturing Outlook Survey.
+Texas factory output strengthened slightly in April, according to business executives responding to the Texas Manufacturing Outlook Survey.

 • Texas Employment Forecast